Jacktavitt/qwertyprints/README.md

 ### Business Value

-Being able to have an automated or semi-automated system for serving machine learning models would be attractive to any company that offers the power of up-to-date ML models as their service, decreasing the hands-on man-hours required to maintain the system, and allow for other innovation.
+The percentage of U.S. adults with a social media account rose from 10% in 2005 to 84% in 2016.
+Nearly 2 in 3 report being hacked.
+11% of those who have been hacked suffered financial loss, or know someone who has.
+My project involved a PM and DS fellow to develop an app plugin that allows for continuous user authentication.
+This project trains a machine learning algorithm on customer data, and maintains the trained models with minimal human interference.

 ### MVP

-An INGESTION system that brings in the data STORED in (S3) and sends this data to be TRANSFORMED in (Spark) to match our custom SCHEMA.
-This data is then sent to TRAIN a HOSTED ML model, which is STORED in a dynamic system.
+An INGESTION system that brings in the data STORED in (S3) and sends this data to be TRANSFORMED in (Spark) to match our custom SCHEMA, and STORED in a PostgreSQL RELATIONAL DATABASE.
+This data is then sent to TRAIN a HOSTED ML model, which is STORED in a DOCUMENT-STORAGE db, such as MongoDB.
 Small amount of user data (individual user) is evaluated by the trained model, which returns a result (IS user or is NOT user)

 ### Stretch Goals